anuxhka/DSA/README.md

 # DSA
-Solutions to DSA questions that I have solved
+Solutions to DSA questions that I have solved in JAVA.